-Response Costs and Funding.
-The Board of Supervisors approved the budget for FY 2020-21 on July 14, 2020, which included allocations of Coronavirus Aid, Relief, and Economic Security (CARES) Act funding to the pandemic response.

-The approximately \$46.1 million received from the State was allocated as follows:
+The Board of Supervisors approved the budget for FY 2020-21 on July 14, 2020, which included \$46.1 million in allocations of Coronavirus Aid, Relief, and Economic Security (CARES) Act funding to the pandemic response.
+The approximately \$46.1 million received from the State was allocated to Public Health response costs; care of vulnerable populations, including the unsheltered; technology to support the delivery of public services and telecommuting; direct COVID-10 service employee costs; impact on County facilities; and direct community and small business assistance.